spadmanaban25/cse15l-lab-report/Week-4-Lab-Report.md

 Here, I just made sure that the method won't do the operations if it is not greater than 0, but I need to find a way to break out the while loop if it is less than 0, since it isn't guaranteed in this select test file that there won't be an open bracket.
-Because I didn't add a break statement, the java command lead to a freezing or hanging output on commandline.
+Because I didn't add a break statement, the java command lead to a freezing or hanging output on command line.
 To resolve this, I needed to add a break statement to let the method know to break out of the loop if the index if less than 0.
 <br><br>